-The right demand signals could be achieved through an alliance of UK steel buyers, not unlike the First Movers Coalition or SteelZero efforts globally, but much more tailored to the specificities of UK steel-consuming sectors and underpinned by firm volume-based commitments.
+Although offtake at a premium is only applied in Scenario 2, demand-side intervention in the form of forward offtake agreements would be a valuable tool to firm up revenues for prospective breakthrough projects and give financiers greater confidence in committing capital.
+The right demand signals could be achieved through an alliance of UK steel buyers, not unlike the First Movers Coalition or SteelZero efforts globally, but much more tailored to the specificities of UK steelconsuming sectors and underpinned by firm volume-based commitments.
 Alongside private sector demand, the power of green public procurement should not be underestimated.
-The UK government is expected to purchase over 8.4 Mt of steel over the coming decade.xix A commitment from government to ensure even a portion of its steel procurement is met with near-zero-emissions steel, accepting a small initial price premium to meet this commitment, would go a long way toward underpinning the business case for a breakthrough steel project in the UK.
+The UK government is expected to purchase over 8.4 Mt of steel over the coming decade.xxi A commitment from government to ensure even a portion of its steel procurement is met with near-zero-emissions steel, accepting a small initial price premium to meet this commitment, would go a long way toward underpinning the business case for a breakthrough steel project in the UK.
 Changes to UK content rules, such as requirements that bids for public tenders include greater proportions of domestically produced steel (for example, on critical infrastructure projects) could add further support in this regard.

 The potential role of government as buyer, standard-setter, and strategic investor highlights how breakthrough steel is unlikely to become investable in the UK without clear government support.
-Given that the UK has not yet piloted any new 'green' steelmaking technologies at commercial scale, nor set any specific policy framework, progressing breakthrough steel would require a clear shift in the government's approach to the steel industry.
+Given that the UK has not yet piloted any new 'green' steelmaking technologies at commercial scale, nor set any specific policy framework,^{xxii} progressing breakthrough steel would require a clear shift in the government's approach to the steel industry.
 The need for this shift was made particularly apparent by the government's recent decision to approve a new coal mine in Cumbria; the first new coal mine in the UK for 30 years.
 Although the government has stated that coal from the mine will primarily be destined for export, its decision to approve coal production for steelmaking somewhat undermines its position on progressing steel decarbonisation at home.
-The Cumbrian coal mine highlights the extent of the change in government direction that is needed, particularly if it is judged that there is strategic value in preserving lowemissions ironmaking in the UK.
+The Cumbrian coal mine highlights the extent of the change in government direction that is needed if it is judged that there is strategic value in preserving low-emissions steelmaking in the UK.

-The strategic shift implied by Scenario 2 would require direct funding support from government at a scale beyond what has been proposed to date.
-Reviving and significantly extending plans for the £250 million Clean Steel Fund (that was announced in 2019 but has since seen uncertainty over its launch date) would be a step in the right direction.^{xxi} Crucially, this support need not be indefinite.
+The steel-specific approach implied by Scenario 2 would require direct funding support from government at a scale beyond what has been proposed to date.
+Reviving and significantly extending plans for the £250 million Clean Steel Fund (that was announced in 2019 but has since seen uncertainty over its launch date) would be a step in the right direction.iii Crucially, this support need not be indefinite.
 Although support with operational expenditures, such as hydrogen subsidies, would also have a positive impact, the one-off nature of the capital expenditure subsidies applied in Scenario 2 would give breakthrough integrated steelmaking the push it needs to attract investment and succeed without resorting to ongoing government support.